paolo-vergo/farmastocks/README.md

 # pharmastocks
-Modelling of pharmaceutical stocks with time series models
+Modelling of pharmaceutical stocks with time series models.